WebAssembly/spec/md-proto/WebAssembly.md

  - If the forwarding arity is 1, pop a [validation type] from the type stack and use that.
  - If the forwarding arity is 0, use `void`.
- - If the new length of the type stack is not equal to the control-flow stack top's limit value, validation fails.
+ - If the new length of the type stack differs from the control-flow stack top's limit value, validation fails.

 > Validation fails if there are unused entries left on the stack.
 The [`drop` instruction](#drop) can be used to discard unused values.